 Minimal AO performance required (Strehl ratio OR Contrast OR FWHM)

 Here should be reported the minimal performance required to achieve the science goal identified in the proposal justification.
 Please use the SOUL SR-calculator in order to check if the performance are achievable with the selected AO reference.
-See section 3 of SOUL-T06 (Perfromance DOC) for the full set of tools.
+See section 3 of SOUL-T06 (Performance DOC) for the full set of tools.